 What is the difference between a King and a California King mattress?

 The Standard King mattress is 76” x 80”, and the California King mattress is 4 inches narrower and 4 inches longer, thus measuring 72” x 84”.

 California King sized mattresses have quite a few features that should certainly be considered before you make a purchase.
-But my key advice is: Choose products from well-known brands that provide a trial period allowing you to check whether the mattress is right for you.
+But my key piece of advice is this: Choose products from well-known brands that provide a trial period, allowing you to check whether the mattress is right for you.

 What about you?
 Which criteria are the most important for you when it comes to choosing a new mattress?
 Feel free to share your thoughts in the comments below!

 - Mary Ann Hogan (1994, March 26).
 California King’s Reign Stops at the State Line.
 Retrieved from https://www.latimes.com/archives/la-xpm-1994-03-26-hm-38579-story.html

 - Melanie Shebel (2020, February 21).
 The Difference Between California King and King Sized Mattresses.
 Retrieved from https://dengarden.com/interior-design/Difference-Between-King-and-California-King

 - Ron Lieber (2016, September 16).
 Buying a Mattress Online Was Easy.
 Now, About the Return.
 Retrieved from https://www.nytimes.com/2016/09/17/your-money/buying-a-mattress-online-was-easy-now-about-the-return.html

 Hours of Research

 Sleep Experts Consulted